renpy/renpy/sphinx/source/config.rst

     a window.
 The default action prompts the user to see if he wants to quit the game.

+.. var:: config.reload_modules = [ ]

+    A list of python modules that should be reloaded along with the game.
+Any submodules will also be reloaded.

 .. var:: config.replace_text = None

     If not None, a function that is called with a single argument, a text to